 Park Güell is a public park and it’s Antoni Gaudí’s masterpiece.
 It was built from 1900 to 1914 and was officially opened as a public park in 1926.
 Visitors can instantly recognize the park’s entrance from the two cupcake-like buildings; yet, there are even more surprises once you enter.
 The park is filled with multicolored mosaic work on the staircase, sculpture, and walls.
 The mosaic salamander is one of the most photographed pieces on the staircase.
 Once you walk up to the upper deck of the terrace, visitors can enjoy an unobstructed view of the city of Barcelona.

 If you know Gaudí’s work, you will notice that the park kept his integrity and that none of his architectural work has a straight line, from the bench, fences, pillars, to tile work.
 All elements in the park are mindfully designed with the aim to keep visitors engaged and relaxed.
 For example, the unique shape of the serpentine bench enables visitors to sit on it with some privacy in an open area.
 The bench is tiled and in order to dry up quickly after the train, Gaudí installed small bumps to promote drainage.

 Gaudí also took inspiration from nature as various fruits, plants or animals could be found as a pattern on fences and mosaic work.
 There are so many things to discover and appreciate in one park and it’s definitely one of the best urban parks in the world.
 Imagine how awesome it would be to be able to have a walk or take a breather in a Park-like Park Park Güell every day?
 (Given that once in a while that park is not flooded by tourists).

-Check out The Must-see Antoni Gaudí Buildings in Barcelona for the highlights of Gaudi’s work in the city of Barcelona; Park Park Güell is merely one of many.
+Check out The 10 Greatest Gaudí Sites in Barcelona, Spain for the highlights of Gaudi’s work in the city of Barcelona; Park Park Güell is merely one of many.